atlasastronomer/weave/README.md

 Click here to view the repository containing the backend --> https://github.com/atlasastronomer/weave-database
 The backend repository has brief instructions on how to set up the project

+This project was built through VSCode.
+While it is possible to use another text editor or IDE in its place, using VSCode makes the setup for this project significantly easier

 ## Technologies
 ### Frontend
 - React.js (Ver.
 19.0.0)